tumble-weed/myhelp/help.md

 # bash inherit variables from parent but dont modify parent shell
 # bash collect all command line arguments into a function and if no argument is given take default arguments
 # bash encrypt files to add the key or token, and unencrypt them to run
+# bash remove the first element of the array